YunchaoYang/ppiclF-doc/_sources/user/external.rst.txt

 Common Variables
 ^^^^^^^^^^^^^^^^
-The following common variables are stored in memory and may be included by adding the following directive to the top of a routine.
+The following common variables are stored in memory internally.
+In the current verision, **ppiclf_pro_fld** may be accessed in an externally linked program through the calling of the subroutine **ppiclf_solve_GetProFldIJKEF()** as defined at the end of this section.
+However, the table below shows some of the key variables that can be used for internal development of the ppiclF library.

 .. code-block:: fortran

-   #include "PPICLF.h"
+   include "PPICLF"

 .. table:: Common variables used and their descriptions.
    :align: center